gabserna/expense-tracker/README.md

 - I also used Prettier extension to make it more readable, and added comments to remember the steps I followed.

-Saia helped me to finish the delete button and all done!!
+Saia helped me to overlook my code and guide me to finish the delete button and all I need to add was the missing style using react-boostrap and ***all done***!!